psiini/israeli-alloc/README.md

         println!("Wrote to process: {} at: {:?}", _where, data.block_ptr);
 ```

-** Warning: Sometimes a process might reject an allocation request, hence a panic.
-Simply retry the allocation and hope the next one is valid. **
+<b>Warning: Sometimes a process might reject an allocation request, hence a panic.
+Simply retry the allocation and hope the next one is valid.</b>